Has your work been used in a book, magazine or on TV?

 -

-Are you a visual artist with copyright protected artworks, or their authorised representative?
+Are you a visual artist with copyright protected artworks, or their authorised representative, such as a picture library?

 -

-Has your work been featured in a UK book, magazine or included in a programme broadcast on television?
+Has your work ever appeared in a UK book, magazine or TV programme?

 -